rainSaxFrontend-Mentor-Projects/Pod-Request-Access-Landing-Page/README.md

 ### What I learned

 This project was another opportunity I took for practicing using a mobile first approach.
 A new challenge I faced was trying to figure out how to add a darker overlay on the mobile hero image.
 I achieved this using the mix-blend-mode: multiply option on the ::after pseudoelement of my main content div.
+I also got some practice with using an image for a background, setting it to not repeat, and positioning it where desired.

 ```
 main::after {